-In Python, a new list can be instantiated by means of the constructor list().
-For instance, $my_first_list = list()$ will create an empty list and associates it to the variable my_first_list .
-A list can be seen as a left-to-right sequence of elements, where the left-most element identifies the head of the list, while the last one represents the tail of the list.
-Several operations can be done on lists, in particular:
+In Python, we can instantiate a new list through the constructor list().
+For instance, $my\first\list = list()$ will create an empty list and associates it to the variable $my\first\list$ .
+We can describe a list as a left-to-right sequence of elements, where the left-most element identifies the head of the list, while the last one represents the tail of the list.
+We can execute several operations on lists, in particular:

-- the method <list>.append(<element>) is used for adding a new element to the list for instance, my_first_list.append(34) and my_first_list.append(15) will add the number 34 to the list, and the number 15 as follower of the previous one; - the method <list>.remove(<element>) is used for removing the first instance of an element in the list for instance, my_first_list.remove(34) will remove the first number 34 which is encountered by scanning the list from its begin (i.e. from the first-added elements to the last-added ones), obtaining, thus, a list with just the element 15 included in it; - the method <list>.extend(<another_list>) is used for adding all the elements included in <another_list> to the current list for instance, if we have the list my_second_list containing the numbers 1 and 83, my_first_list.extend(my_second_list) will add 1 and 83 as followers of 15.
+- the method <list>.append(<item>) allows one to add a new item to the list for instance, my\first\list.append(34) and my\first\list.append(15) will add the number 34 to the list, and the number 15 as follower of the previous one; - the method <list>.remove(<item>) allows one to remove the first instance of an item in the list for instance, my\first\list.remove(34) will remove the first number 34 which is encountered by scanning the list from its begin (i.e. from the first-added items to the last-added ones), obtaining, thus, a list with just the element 15 included in it; - the method <list>.extend(<another\list>) allows one to add all the items included in <another\list> to the current list for instance, if we have the list my\second\list containing the numbers 1 and 83, my\first\list.extend(my\second\list) will add 1 and 83 as followers of 15.